-Faulkner Park Trail is a 3.5 mile moderately trafficked loop trail located near Tyler, TX that features beautiful wild flowers and is good for all skill levels.
+Faulkner Park Trail is a 3.5 mile moderately trafficked loop trail located near Tyler, Texas that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Great hike!
 Hiked the 6 mile total on bike trail.
 Only one biker the whole time!
 Ran about 3.5 miles before I knew I was on the longer trail.
 Walked the last part and really enjoyed the deer!